 Frieda Gormley and Javvy M. Royle (House of Hackney)

 The husband and wife team behind House of Hackney is the current darling of the British home furnishings scene.
-Tired of bland beige interiors, the duo’s designs are characterised by bold floral patterns with British design heritage.
+Tired of bland beige interiors, the duo’s designs are characterized by bold floral patterns with British design heritage.
 The House of Hackney flagship store is located in Shoreditch, but its best-selling products can also be found inside luxury department stores Liberty London and Harrods.

 Graham and Green